 ALL adult volunteers (18+) must submit and cover the cost of a background check.
 Details will be emailed to you following the receipt of your volunteer application (group volunteers excluded).

-• The Jr. Docent program is the Binghamton Zoo’s volunteer program for teenagers aged 14-17.
+• The Jr. Docent program is the Ross Park Zoo’s volunteer program for teenagers aged 13-17.
 Through this program, youth learn about the zoo animals, interact with and educate the public, facilitate activity stations, assist with the Zoo School program and even earn opportunities to help further develop larger projects at the zoo!
 The Jr. Docent program is most active during the summer, though they will have additional opportunities to volunteer throughout the year.

 • Jr. Docents are required to participate in the Ross Park Ranger program, which serves as a training and evaluation program.
 As such, new Jr. Docents are only accepted in the winter & spring, up until a week before the Ross Park Ranger program.
 They must complete the Ross Park Ranger program and be accepted before they are able to volunteer as a Jr. Docent.